OpenShot/libopenshot/doc/HW-ACCEL.md

 **Desperately Needed:** a way to compile ffmpeg 4.0 and up with working nVidia hardware acceleration support on Ubuntu Linux!

+**BUG:** the use of HARDWARE_DECODE is somehow still needed, otherwise hardware supported decoding breaks.
+TODO remove the hidden dependency on this variable.
+The variable HARDWARE_DECODER should and does select if and which hardware decoder is used but somehow HARDWARE_DECODE has to be there too.

 **Needed:** a way to get the options and limits of the GPU, like supported codecs and the supported dimensions (width and height).